-FoF is a five-week online course to build confidence and skills, with a range of tools for constructive, empowering, compassionate critique of self and others.
+FoF is a five-week online course to build confidence and skills with a range of tools for constructive, empowering, compassionate response to self and others.

 - This class is NOT for perfectionist nit-picking.

-- This class IS for objective assessment, group support, and targeted growth as a dancer, artist, and human being.
+- This class IS for objective understanding, group support, and targeted growth as a dancer, artist, and human being.

 What we’ll do:

-- Look at the Critique Relationship, Systems for Critique, and Self-Critique, among others.
+- Look at the Response Relationship, Systems for Response, and Self-Response, among others.

-- Learn to avoid typo-critique and get the info we crave.
+- Learn to avoid perfectionism and get the details we need to thrive as artists.

 - Discover objective criteria so we can focus on our dance.